 Every year the City Council adopts a Legislative Policy Agenda.
 This document expresses policies and positions on issues that affect the quality of life and the governance of our community.
-The Legislative Policy Agenda is used as a guide by Council members and staff to determine positions on pending legislation and as a general reference for our state legislators and congressional delegation.
+The Legislative Policy Agenda is used as a guide by Council members and staff to determine positions on pending legislation and as a general reference for citizens, community organizations, our state legislators and congressional delegation.

 - Affordable Housing